 - The fourth state is the ‘Turiya’ or the ‘state transcendental’ or the ‘Serene and Blessed state’ that the Mystic Poets and Saints are reported to experience.
 It is the Natural Law that controls the entry into the ‘Turiya State’.
 This entry is possible only to one who has completely purified the mind.
 ‘Turiya is absolutely intuitional’ and can be experienced only in meditation or sequestered contemplation.
 See the Fourth Rank of the Five Ranks of Tozan.

 - The fifth state is ‘Turiyatita’.
-The great Saints and Sages such as Hui-neng, the Sixth Patriarch of C'han, and the Bhagavan Sri Ramana Maharshi and possibly in today's world, if not in the fifth state, most certainly the fourth state, Aziz Kristof, remained in ‘Turiyatita’ when they attained a mindless-space (Chidakasa) in Cosmic Consciousness.
+The great Saints and Sages such as Hui-neng, the Sixth Patriarch of C'han, and the Bhagavan Sri Ramana Maharshi remained in ‘Turiyatita’ when they attained a mindless-space (Chidakasa) in Cosmic Consciousness.
 Here the Self or the one ceases to function since the ‘mind-space’ transforms itself into mindless-space in unmitigated Spirituality, that never manifests itself.
 In this state, there is no question of return to the oneself, since it becomes one with the source by the Grace of Unmanifested spirituality.
+Although the end results are the same there are sometimes modifications in how those end results are reached.
+See:

 TURIYATITA (Chidakasa): Zen master Tai-yung, passing by the retreat of another Zen master named Chih-huang, stopped and during his visit respectfully asked, "I am told that you frequently enter into Samadhi.
 At the time of such entrances, does your consciousness continue or are you in a state of unconsciousness?
 If your consciousness continues, all sentient beings are endowed with consciousness and can enter into Samadhi like yourself.
 If, on the other hand, you are in a state of unconsciousness, plants and rocks can enter into Samadhi."
 Huang replied, "When I enter into a Samadhi, I am not conscious of either condition."
 Yung said, "If you are not conscious of either condition, this is abiding in eternal Samadhi, and there can be neither entering into a Samadhi nor rising out of it." (source)